Novicetheaf/data-centric-dev-kawasaki-reviews/README.md

 ## Credits

 ### Media
-I used [Pinterest](https://www.pinterest.com/) for my background image.
+I used [Pinterest](https://www.pinterest.com/) for my background image, and other motorcycle images.

 ### Acknowledgements